A Mechanical Ventilation Mastery Workshop for Resource Limited Emergency Departments

 Workshop Includes

-• Full day of LIVE hands-on interactive training, including
+• LIVE hands-on interactive training, including

 • Practical scenarios designed to challenge the learner to think critically, problem-solve, and apply what they’ve learned.